Knappek/Knappek.github.io/docs/kubernetes/architecture-concepts.md

 This is the reason why I think it is very valuable to understand the basic technical concepts as it will help you better understand literally *anything* in Kubernetes.

 !!! warning ""
-    I try to go into technical details without going into technical details :wink:.
+    I try to go into technical details without going into technical details :wink:

 We will cover: